trustedsec/ridenum/README.txt

                             |______|

 Rid Enum is a RID cycling attack that attempts to enumerate user accounts through null sessions and the SID to RID enum.
-If you specify a password file, it will automatically attempt to brute force the user accounts when its finished enumerating.
+If you specify a password file, it will automatically attempt to guess the user accounts when its finished enumerating.

 - RID_ENUM is open source and uses all standard python libraries minus python-pexpect. -